tldraw/tldraw/electron/README.md

-# @tldraw/tldraw-example
+# @tldraw/tldraw-electron

-An example for @tldraw/tldraw with a very fast dev server.
+A React app for the @tldraw/electron package.

-**Note:** You probably do not need to start the server here: it is started as part of `yarn start` in the root directory.
+**Note:** You probably do not need to start the server here: it is started as part of `yarn start:electron` in the root directory.